 The wind whips across your face as you begin your ascent, zooming around the curved track as you climb 40 feet into the air.
 When you finally reach the top, you’ll look out over the lights, sights and visitors of Clifton Hill in Niagara Falls, Canada, before lurching forward and down the hill.

-If this sounds like a roller coaster, you’re not far off — it’s the Niagara Speedway, a new attraction that merges go-kart racing with an elevated coaster-style track for a unique visitor experience.
-At press time, the speedway was set to open this June after four years of planning and construction.
+If this sounds like a roller coaster, you’re not far off — it’s the Niagara Speedway, a new attraction (unveiled this summer) that merges go-kart racing with an elevated coaster-style track for a unique visitor experience.

 “This is the first and only track of its kind in Canada,” said Joel Noden, a spokesman for HOCO Entertainment & Resorts, which owns and operates several attractions on the Clifton Hill tourist strip.
 “It incorporates the thrill of the elevated track with the challenges of a road course.”